jpallagrosi/unrealEpic_multiUser/README.md

 **LaunchAgent _com.epic.manifests.plist_** \
 This will trigger the script.
 You don't want to run _epicManifests_cp.sh_ from Jamf otherwise Jamf will hang until Epic is being opened.
-_unrealEpic_multiUser.sh_ must be deployed on OOH other the LaunchAgent won't load and therefor _epicManifests_cp.sh_ won't move the files.
+_unrealEpic_multiUser.sh_ must be deployed on OOH otherwise the LaunchAgent won't load and therefore _epicManifests_cp.sh_ won't move the files.

 NOTE The script _unrealEpic_multiUser.sh_ works if UE is already installed. \
 However use _removeUsersEpic.sh_ to remove the Users epic Library.
 It will also remove some of the Users Epic Games preferences \